winitzki/scall/tutorial/programming_dhall.md

 In other words, the Dhall expression `a === b` is a special sort of type.
 That type has no values (is void) if `a` and `b` have different normal forms (as Dhall expressions).
 For example, the types `1 === 2` and `λ(a : Text) → a === True` are void.
+(We will never be able to create any values of those types.)

 If `a` and `b` evaluate to the same normal form, the type `a === b` is not void.
-That is, there exists a value of that type.
+That is, there exists a value of the type `a === b`.
-However, that value cannot be written explicitly in Dhall.
-The only way to refer to that value is by using the `assert` keyword.

-The syntax is: `assert : a === b`.
+If we want to write that value explicitly, we need to use the `assert` keyword with the following syntax: `assert : a === b`.
 This expression evaluates to a value of type `a === b` if the two sides are equal after reducing them to their normal forms.
-If the two sides are not equal, this expression _fails to type-check_, meaning that the `assert` value is not valid.
+If the two sides are not equal, this expression _fails to type-check_, meaning that the entire program will fail to compile.

-When an `assert` value is valid, we can assign that value to a variable if we'd like:
+When an `assert` value is valid, we can assign that value to a variable:

 ```dhall
 let test1 = assert : 1 + 2 === 0 + 3